BhavyaT-135/NodeJS-Crash-Course/README.md

 # NodeJS Crash Course 🎯

-*Techniques used in this course: Node*
+*Techniques used in this course: NodeJS*

 📌 Exploring NodeJS fundamentals including built-in modules like path, fs, os, etc.